The Iris Fund Event at CHIEF Flatiron New York

 Kristin Myers, PhD

-Director, Myers Soft Tissue Lab & Associate Professor of Mechanical Engineering
+Director, Myers Soft Tissue Lab

 Mirella Mourad, MD

-Co-Director, Preterm Birth Prevention Center
+Co-Director, Preterm Birth Prevention Center at Columbia University’s Irving Medical Center

-Dr. Mirella Mourad is a Maternal-Fetal Medicine Specialist supporting patients in need from across the tri-state area.
+Dr. Mirella Mourad is a Maternal-Fetal Medicine Specialist supporting patients in need across the tri-state area.
 She focuses on improving perinatal outcomes by providing individualized, evidence-based care and promoting cutting-edge, multidisciplinary research.

 Host